 How to Recognize the Dunning-Kruger Effect

-- The person will not be open to criticism or help.
-They’ll see these as personal attacks or threats to their ego.
+- People who experience this effect tend to be resistant to criticism and help, often perceiving them as personal attacks or threats to their ego.

-You can commonly spot this effect in professional environments.
-You’ll notice that victims of Dunning-Kruger are difficult to work with and believe they always have killer ideas.
-Ambitious, competitive folks can be some of the worst offenders.
+This effect is commonly observed in professional settings, where people with the Dunning-Kruger effect tend to be difficult to work with and believe they always have excellent ideas.
+Ambitious and competitive individuals may be some of the worst offenders.

 3 Ways to Avoid the Dunning-Kruger Effect